Squarespace Review (2025) — The Key Pros and Cons to Consider

 And, unlike competing solutions, Squarespace doesn’t let you edit your robots.txt file (a file that lets you tell Google and other search engines what content you’d like it to crawl or not).

-There’s also no way to add ‘nofollow’ or ‘sponsored’ attributes to links in Squarespace without coding, which is very frustrating (especially if you’re working on affiliate marketing projects).
+There’s also no way to add ‘nofollow’ or ‘sponsored’ attributes to links in Squarespace without coding, which is very frustrating (especially if you’re adding affiliate links to a Squarespace site — it’s against Google guidelines to use them without adding these attributes).

 And finally, unlike both Shopify and WordPress, Squarespace doesn’t work with the industry-standard SEO plugin Yoast.
 That said, there are some third-party tools available that can help here, with SEOSpace probably being the best-known of the bunch.